The top web performance killers and how to prevent them

 Images on a page can be optimized to reduce their file size without impacting the quality.
 We do a deep dive into this here.

-A large number of websites use images, and images usually account for most of the downloaded data on a page.
-Optimizing images is one of the easiest ways to increase page performance.
+Images usually account for most of the downloaded data on a page, so optimizing images is one of the easiest ways to increase page performance.

 - Lossless compression